snownight-yuki/FaceCropPlus/README.md

 2. Verify that both files are in the correct location before running the script.

 ## Running the Script

-The cropping area can be freely resized and moved, allowing intuitive adjustments to the face region.

 Once all dependencies and models are in place, execute the script with the following command:

 ```bash